Aniossar/MVCRestUploadApplication/README.md

-1. Add directory Upload and update the path in application.properties
+Add directory Upload and update the path in application.properties

+_All /api/ endpoints need authorization with bearer token._

 REST EndPoints for working with update files:
 1. GET /api/updatefiles/lastFile — get the last uploaded file in JSON